klave-network/rust-template/evm-json-rpc/README.md

 ## Wasm Component

 Klave applications are built as WebAssembly (WASM) components.
-The following methods are implemented and exposed in the `evm-json-rpc` component:
+The following methods are implemented and exposed in the {{component_name}} component:

 ```rust
 - register-routes: Registers the available routes.